20 Aug How to Talk to Kids About War and conflict

 Distressing images of international violent conflicts and war are currently all over Australian media, and it can be difficult to know how to support our children when they learn of these violent acts.
-Here are some ways to talk to kids about war:
+Here are some ways to talk to kids about war and conflict:

 Plan International Australia Child Rights Specialist, Sophie Shugg suggests that no matter how hard you try to shield your kids from these scenes, it’s inevitable they will either hear about events via the people around them, or see images of war in the media.
 “These scenes and images can often be tough for young children to understand and process, and that can leave them feeling distressed, confused or anxious,” says Sophie.